Deraj21/tank-tactics-game/discord-bot-server/Tank Tactics discord bot.md

 ---

+## Ideas
+- use hashColor to give each tank unique color fron username
+- use svg to generate board?

+---

 ## List of Commands
 ### Admins
 - `$give-tokens`: give each living player a new action token, players with 3 or more votes from the jury get an extra token